-This affordable 7 Day camping safari takes you to scenic and wildlife highlights in South Africa and Swaziland, starting in Johannesburg and ending in Durban, South Africa.
+This affordable 8-Day camping safari takes you to scenic and wildlife highlights in South Africa and Swaziland, starting in Johannesburg and ending in Durban, South Africa.

-First, we travel to Kruger National Park for exhilarating game drives in one of Africa's top game parks and then we explore the scenic Panorama Route.
-From there it's off to Swaziland to hike in the beautiful Mlilwane Nature Reserve, before crossing back into South Africa.
-Next we visit the diverse iSimangaliso Wetland Park and go game viewing in the prestigious Hluhluwe-Umfolozi National Park, before ending the tour in coastal Durban.
+First, we travel to Kruger National Park for exhilarating game drives in one of Africa's top game parks and then we visit the scenic Panorama Route.
+From there it's off to Swaziland to explore the beautiful Mlilwane Nature Reserve, before crossing back into South Africa.
+Next, we visit the diverse iSimangaliso Wetland Park and go game viewing in the prestigious Hluhluwe-Umfolozi National Park, before ending our overland tour in coastal Durban.

 A remarkable cultural, scenic and wildlife experience through South Africa and Swaziland!

 Welcome to South Africa!
 Departing from the dynamic city of Johannesburg we travel east into the Mpumalanga Province of South Africa.
-South Africa, the top safari region of this diverse country.
-Our first overnight camp is located in a private concession of Greater Kruger Park.
+Our first overnight camp is located in a private concession area within Kruger National Park.

 This evening at the permanent tented camp, your guide tells you more about the safari adventure ahead.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

 On day two we get up early and make our way into the world-famous Kruger National Park for an unforgettable day of game viewing.